 1. Understand Your Client’s Background

-An effective admirable rand story is crafted around the background of the client.
+An effective brand story is crafted around the background of the client.
 Their audience needs a hero they attach themselves to.
 Think of your favorite brands.
 Got them?
 Good.
 What you may realize is that your love for them centered around the values they represent, not just what they produce.

 2. Understand Why Your Client Does What They Do